Ensuring sustainable farming: NABOCADO intends to establish farmer training school | Ghana News Agency

 Pusu-Namongo (U/E), July 30, GNA – There are plans for the Navrongo-Bolgatanga Catholic Diocesan Development Organisation (NABOCADO), a faith-based organisation, to establish a Farmer Training School in the Diocese.

-The school, dubbed “Institute for Sustainable Farming”, will serve as a training ground for people interested in farming and have passion in farm enterprises and businesses to enrich their knowledge with practical skills in the agriculture production value chain.
+The school, dubbed “Institute for Sustainable Farming”, will serve as a training ground for people interested in farming and who have a passion for farm enterprises and businesses to enrich their knowledge with practical skills in the agriculture production value chain.

-The Bishop said the increasing rate of unemployment was creating frustration among young people and there was the need to complement government’s efforts to provide alternative employment opportunities for the people.
+The Bishop said the increasing rate of unemployment was creating frustration among young people and there was a need to complement the government’s efforts to provide alternative employment opportunities for the people.

 “The project seeks to address the fundamental problem of unemployment in Ghana but at the same time we are ensuring that the young people live dignified lives and so we appeal to the government and other partners, including the private sector to create more opportunities for young people to empower them economically,” he said.